TheLonelyGhost/blog/content/posts/blogging-made-easy.md

 ### My issues with SimpleNote

-As stated previously, it almost feels like I'm working with WordPress again.
-That leaves me feeling a bit slimy due to my own biases.
+As stated previously, it almost feels like I'm working with WordPress again. it doesn't (yet) allow me to link to other notes and transpose them to another platform.
+It doesn't allow me to organize my notes into ones that are on a particular topic or ready to publish.
+It also doesn't let me see how long-winded I am in rendered markdown while also editing it.

 Honestly, that’s about it.
 [SimpleNote][simplenote] allows me to seamlessly write from my desktop, my phone, or some random computer with an internet connection and a web browser.